-- Axis Powers Hetalia fanfic Family Ties starts out seemingly Grey And Gray morality- most of the combatants don't want to be there, with the only really major offence being the sneak attack and consequent hijacking of Northern Ireland.
-It rapidly darkens however with Russia and China torturing Scotland into unresponsiveness, New Zealand being tortured through solitary confinement, whilst the 'good guys' torture Ukraine and start nuclear warefare
+- The Axis Powers Hetalia fanfic Family Ties starts out seemingly Grey And Gray morality—most of the combatants don't want to be there and the only really major offence is the sneak attack and consequent hijacking of Northern Ireland.
+It rapidly darkens, however, with Russia and China torturing Scotland into unresponsiveness, New Zealand being tortured through solitary confinement, and the "good guys" torturing Ukraine and starting a nuclear war.

 - Sonic the Hedgehog fanfiction Prison Island Break turns canon heroes into prison convicts, pitted against the Senior Corrections Officer Mephiles, and Mad Scientist Doctor Robotnik.
 The canon heroes have been turned into murderers, rapists, terrorists, and Mobsters.
 It even borders on A Lighter Shade of Black.
 Even if you consider a character like Silver a Woobie of sorts, he's still a first-degree murderer.

 - Mephiles is only maintained as the villain by being the only one so far to stomp over the Moral Event Horizon.